 Essentially, to Todorov, the uncanny is the supernatural explained, and the marvelous is the supernatural accepted as supernatural.
-Only in the hesitation between deciding which of those two applies can the fantastic be found.
+The fantastic can be found only in the hesitation between deciding which of those two applies.
 To put it differently,

 Fragility and specificity are the primary indicators of the fantastic.

 One of the main weaknesses of Todorov’s argument is that he makes no reference to any literary works published after Edgar Allan Poe.
-Which is a real weakness, as this approach not only seems painfully incomplete, but suggests that there has been no fantastic literature produced after Poe.
+This is a real weakness, as this approach not only seems painfully incomplete but suggests that there has been no fantastic literature produced after Poe.
 Obviously, this is false.
-Furthermore, his choice to utilize a term which was already – and often still is – used to refer to fantasy literature is problematic on a number of levels, not the least of which is the resultant confusion over terminological distinctions and specifications.
-When someone refers to an event as “fantastic” or “fantastical,” chances are that they are referring not to Todorov’s fantastic, but to fantasy in general.
+Furthermore, his choice to utilize a term that was already – and often still is – used to refer to fantasy literature is problematic on several levels, not the least of which is the resultant confusion over terminological distinctions and specifications.
+When someone refers to an event as “fantastic” or “fantastical,” they are likely referring not to Todorov’s fantastic, but to fantasy in general.
 If anything, rather than enlightening, Todorov’s theory has done little more than obfuscate.
-Nevertheless, his contributions to the development of genre theory and methodology are vital, despite the work's shortcomings.
+Nevertheless, despite the work's shortcomings, his contributions to the development of genre theory and methodology are vital.

 Todorov, Tzvetan.
 The Fantastic: A Structural Approach to a Literary Genre.
 Ithaca, New York: Cornell UP, 1975.
 Print.